Motion115/UI-detection/README.md

-# UI2Vec: Towards Multimodal Embedding on UI classification and description generation
+# **UI2Vec: A Multimodal Embedding Method for Robust UI Classification**

-## What is all the fuss?
+## Introduction

 Current UI classification systems often use computer vision only, and their accuracy is usually about 0.75, far from usable in real life scenarios.
-Texts on UI screens can often explicitly present the functionality of the page, therefore an ideal source of data that we should not miss.
-In this work, we attempt to utilize the two modalities: vision and text, for embedding-based UI classification.
+Meanwhile, texts on UI screens offers rich context about the functionality of the UI page, yet this information is not captured for most UI classification systems.
+In this work, our main contributions are:

-Besides, the texts extracted from images can also be a great source to try to enable machines to dynamically describe the what abouts on the screen.
-If that has been made a reality, it could be potentially a great way of increasing accessibility among the elders and the impaired who might need the assistance to understand a UI page.
+- Propose that UI semantics consists of two parts: visual and textual;
+- A multimodal embedding method that transform UI Images to 150-dimensional embedding vector;
+- An evaluation with classification as the downstream task to evaluate the performance of the method.

 ## Folders

-- **enrico_utils**: everything that is related to the manipulation of the enrico dataset, including embedding dataset generation, dataloader and source data downloader
+- **enrico\_utils**: everything that is related to the manipulation of the enrico dataset, including embedding dataset generation, dataloader and source data downloader
 - **inference**: inference of the models, including GloVe, VGG16 and UI2Vec
-- **models**: every model implementation, in PyTorch
+- **models**: model implementation in PyTorch
 - **test**: for testing the performance of UI2Vec model

-The training and evaluation of vision models and UI2Vec is at the root folder files.
+The training and evaluation code for the vision models and UI2Vec is at the root folder.

+> If you intend to reproduce the results, please download the Enrico dataset and uncompress it into the enrico\_corpus folder.
+Note that this code is not yet optimized for easy reproduction.

 ## Dependencies

-Key dependencies include python(3.8), torch(2.0.0+cu117/cu118), torchvision(0.15.1), gensim etc.
+Key dependencies include python(3.8), torch(2.0.0+cu117/cu118), gensim etc. We will update a requirements.txt file in the future.

 ## Dataset